rsususco/zoopaz-radio/INSTALL.md

 Your mp3s or oggs should be stored in a web accessible directory - it does not have to be inside this application.
 But this application and your music archive must be on the same machine and in a web accessible directory.
 The application should have read access to your music archive.
+These directories will be configured in [`lib/Auth.php`](lib/Auth.php).

 Music location
 --------------

-I organize my music archive by directories.
+Personally, I organize my music archive by directories. i.e. `/RootMusicDir/Genre/BandName/AlbumName/01.MusicFiles.mp3`

 For example,

 <pre>
 /path/to/music/